David Horowitz

-David Joel Horowitz (born January 10, 1939) is an American conservative writer.
-He is a founder and president of the right-wing David Horowitz Freedom Center (DHFC); editor of the Center's website FrontPage Magazine; and director of Discover the Networks, a website that tracks individuals and groups on the political left.
+David Joel Horowitz (January 10, 1939 – April 29, 2025) was an American conservative writer and activist.
+He was a founder and president of the David Horowitz Freedom Center (DHFC); editor of the Center's website FrontPage Magazine; and director of Discover the Networks, a website that tracks individuals and groups on the political left.
 Horowitz also founded the organization Students for Academic Freedom.

 Horowitz wrote several books with author Peter Collier, including four on prominent 20th-century American families.
-He and Collier have collaborated on books about cultural criticism.
+He and Collier collaborated on books about cultural criticism.
 Horowitz worked as a columnist for Salon.

 From 1956 to 1975, Horowitz was an outspoken adherent of the New Left.
 He later rejected progressive ideas and became a defender of neoconservatism.
 Horowitz recounted his ideological journey in a series of retrospective books, culminating with his 1996 memoir Radical Son: A Generational Odyssey.

-Family
+Early life and education

-Born in the Forest Hills neighborhood of Queens, New York City, Horowitz is the son of Jewish high school teachers Phil and Blanche Horowitz.
+Born on January 10, 1939 in the Forest Hills neighborhood of Queens, a borough of New York City, Horowitz was the son of Jewish high school teachers Phil and Blanche Horowitz.
 His father taught English and his mother taught stenography.
 His mother's family emigrated from Imperial Russia in the mid-19th century, and his father's family left Russia in 1905 during a time of anti-Jewish pogroms.
 Horowitz's paternal grandfather lived in Mozir, a city in modern Belarus, prior to leaving for the U.S. In 1940, the family moved to the Long Island City section of Queens.

-During years of labor organizing and the Great Depression, Phil and Blanche Horowitz were long-standing members of the American Communist Party and strong supporters of Joseph Stalin.
-They left the party after Khrushchev published his report in 1956 about the crimes Stalin committed and terrorism against the Soviet population.
+During years of labor organizing and the Great Depression, Phil and Blanche Horowitz were long-standing members of the Communist Party of the United States of America and strong supporters of Joseph Stalin.
+They left the party after Nikita Khrushchev published his report in 1956 about Stalin's crimes and his terrorism against the Soviet population.

-Horowitz received a BA from Columbia University in 1959, majoring in English, and a master's degree in English literature at University of California, Berkeley.
+Horowitz received a Bachelor of Arts from Columbia University in 1959, majoring in English, and a master's degree in English literature at University of California, Berkeley in 1961.